mourad132/momentjs.com/docs/moment/04-displaying/02-fromnow.md

 ---

 A common way of displaying time is handled by `moment#fromNow`.
-This is sometimes called timeago or relative time.
+This is sometimes called time ago or relative time.

 ```javascript
 moment([2007, 0, 29]).fromNow(); // 4 years ago